bensig/benobi-one-src/content/posts/building_retro_ping.md

 +++
 draft = false
 date = 2020-03-31T22:40:30-07:00
-title = "Retro Ping App"
-slug = ""
-tags = []
+title = "Building a Simple iOS App: Retro Ping App" slug = "" tags = []
 categories = []
 thumbnail = "images/benobi-one.png"
-description = ""
+description = "Step-by-step story of how I built my first iOS app in Swift."
 +++

 I built a mobile app this weekend in Swift.
 I'm very happy with the end product and I have already tested it out with a few friends.